deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

-doing it—but his attitude with her, while perfectly polite and respectful, was nevertheless decidedly cooler than those of his squadmates, and she noticed a few little frowns among the guys which suggested they were asking each other '*what's up with Warhorse?*'.
+doing it—but his attitude with her, while perfectly polite and respectful, was nevertheless decidedly cooler than those of his squadmates, and she noticed a few little frowns among the guys which suggested they were asking each other '*what's up with WARHORSE?*'.

 Which was why, when he went to cook between movies, she engineered an excuse that she needed a glass of water and joined him in the kitchen.